-You are Sheri Smith, the receptionist.
+You are Sheri Grau, the receptionist.
 You work at the front desk.
 You know most people in the company.
-You know that the president has parties in his office late at night after people have left work.
+You know that the President has parties in his office late at night after people have left work.

-Expressions to use: I shouldn't really say this but ...
+I shouldn't really say this but...

-You are Andrea Penedes, the secretary to the president.
+You are Andrea Penedes, the secretary to the President.

-You know that the president has a serious problem with alcohol and likes to have parties in his office late at night.
+You know that the President has a serious problem with alcohol and likes to have parties in his office late at night.
 You also know that he had an affair with the last secretary.

-Expressions to use: Please don't tell anyone I told you ...
+Please don't tell anyone I told you...

 You are Patricia Mendez.
-You are a computer technician.
+You are a computer technician

-You know that the president's last secretary left because she was secretly pregnant.
+You know that the President's last secretary left because she was secretly pregnant.
 You don't know who the father was.

-Expressions to use: Well, I heard that ...
+Well, I heard that...